 Check or uncheck the box next to the field.
 Use the check box in the column header to turn all fields on or off.

 Set the display formatting for numeric and date field types.

 Click the Determine display formatting for numeric and date field types button to open the Number Format dialog box.

 Layer properties are only available when the fields view is opened from the layer.
 If the fields view is opened from the data source (from the Catalog pane), the layer properties are not shown.
 If you open the fields view from the layer, you can use the Current Layer drop-down menu in the fields view to switch from the layer properties view to the data source view.
-The data source view displays field properties that are at the feature class level, such as the alias for a field, or the field name.
+The data source view displays field properties at the feature class level, such as the alias for a field or the field name.